Modelling multiwavelength afterglows of the VHE-GRB population: Data acquisition and analysis

 \subsubsection{{GRB~190114C}}

-{GRB~190114C was the first GRB to have VHE photons detected by the MAGIC telescope, with the detection occurring around 60 seconds post-trigger \citep{2019Natur.575..459M}.
+GRB~190114C was the first GRB to have VHE photons detected by the MAGIC telescope, with the detection occurring around 60 seconds post-trigger \citep{2019Natur.575..459M}.
 VHE data for GRB~190114C was collected for five different epochs, spanning from 68 seconds to 2400 seconds after the trigger.
 Furthermore, we also acquired late-time optical and X-ray data from \citet{2019Natur.575..459M} to obtain better constraint on the models.
+In case of GRB~190114C, we have not included late-time radio or optical data from \citet{Misra2021MNRAS_5685M} in our modelling because those data are given only in light curves.
 The multi-epoch SEDs of GRB~190114C are shown in Fig.~\ref{fig:sed_190114c} for ISM and wind mediums, respectively. {A} total of 10 epochs {were used} for the SED modelling.
-Among them are five time bins that have VHE data, and the rest of the five have late-time optical to X-ray data coverage. {The} VHE data presented in the study are the observed data after the internal and EBL absorption corrections.
+Among them are five time bins that have VHE data, and the rest have late-time optical to X-ray data coverage. {The} VHE data presented in the study are the observed data before internal and EBL absorption corrections.
 We selected the second epoch (110-180 s) to run the MCMC sampler because of its good data coverage from X-ray to VHE.
-After fitting, we obtain our best fit parameters for both {the ISM and wind mediums,} as tabulated in Table~\ref{tab:bestfit_params} and the posterior distributions are shown in Figs.~\ref{fig:corner_190114c_ism} and \ref{fig:corner_190114c_wind}.
-Among the model parameters, the magnetic field is the only time-dependent parameter.
+After fitting, we obtain our best fit parameters for both the ISM and wind mediums, as tabulated in Table~\ref{tab:bestfit_params} and the posterior distributions are shown in Figs.~\ref{fig:corner_190114c_ism} and \ref{fig:corner_190114c_wind}.
+Among the model parameters, the $B$-field is the only time-dependent parameter.
 Similar techniques are used to translate parameters for all the epochs as mentioned in Section~\ref{sec:grb180720B} for GRB~180720B.
-As GRB~190114C occurred at redshift $z = 0.45$ \citep{2019GCN.23695....1S, 2019GCN.23708....1C}, {flux attenuation due to the} EBL is much higher than {the internal} $\gamma\gamma$ absorption.
+As GRB~190114C occurred at $z = 0.45$ \citep{2019GCN.23695....1S, 2019GCN.23708....1C}, {flux attenuation due to the} EBL is much higher than {the internal} $\gamma\gamma$ absorption.